In this article we take a good look at the ten most popular dog breeds in the UK today.

 This is a common feature of any dog bred to work closely with people.
 These dogs would not have been able to fulfil their purpose if they weren’t generally friendly and co-operative.

 We hope you find this list informative and useful.

 Do check out the links if you are looking for a puppy from one of these breeds.
 They are full of useful and important information.

-In the meantime, here they are – the most popular dogs in the UK in 2014.
+In the meantime, here they are – the most popular dogs in the UK in 2018 based on registration figures for the whole of last year.
 We’ll start at the bottom and work up

 No.10 The Miniature Schnauzer

 Last year’s no. 10, the border terrier has been replaced this year by the Miniature Schnauzer.
 The miniature schnauzer has moved down one from it’s previous number 9 spot.